lyellread/cs427-final-project/documentation/documentation.md

 TODO: Add description of rationale for choosing ECBC-MAC.

 These two functions define our MAC scheme, which is an ECBC-MAC.
 This relies on our AES block cipher internally, and takes two keys in its implementation.

+### Password-Based Key Derivation Function 2 (PBKDF2)

+To effectively turn a password into an encryption key, `NOISE` implements $\sig{PBKDF2}$.
+PBKDF2 is an established Key Derivation Function.
+This function repeatedly calls a PRF to generate each block of the key.
+After this key is generated, we will use it to decrypt the keyfile.

+PBKDF2 requires a pseudorandom function as part of its algorithm.
+In [RFC8018](https://datatracker.ietf.org/doc/html/rfc8018#section-5.2), an example PRF given is an HMAC.
+Instead, the PRF we will be using is our AES block cipher $F_{AES}$ defined previously.
+A secure PRP is a also a secure PRF.
+We know this because to be a secure PRP, it has to be a secure PRF first, with additional requirements.
+Additionally, the proving of both PRPs and PRFs are the [exact same library proof](https://joyofcryptography.com/pdf/book.pdf#theorem.464).
+Therefore, our $\subname{F}_{AES}$ is a secure PRF upon which we can build PBKDF2.

+A few parameters are seen in the above definition. $s$ is a salt that can be an arbitrary length. $\text{blen}$ is the fixed length of our PRF output.
+In this scheme, our PRF spits out 128-bit output.
+By using the same $\subname{F}_{AES}$ for both our PBKDF2 output and our encryption, we do constrict ourselves to specific input and output lengths throughout our program (namely, 128 bits). $c$ is the number of iterations that the PRF should be applied per block.
+This should be a very large number.

+Lastly, $klen$ is the desired length of the key.
+While we are restricted to the key-lengths that our encryption algorithm can take (128 bits), we can still change this value.
+For our purposes of "Enc-then-MAC," we require three keys, which means we want a "key" of 384 bits.

 \pagebreak